Generous Listening Vuslat Groups:

 1. Experience the Five-Week Program

 Every facilitator begins as a participant.
-Experiencing the five-week program is essential for understanding the rhythm and spirit of the groups.
+Experiencing the five-week program is essential for understanding the essence of the groups.

 2. Lead Your Own Group